msjadhav03/aws-prep/README.md

 # AWS Serverless: Lambda

-- AWS Lambda is a compute service.
+- AWS Lambda is a compute service. 🗄️
-- Runs code without provisioning or managing servers.
+- Runs code without provisioning or managing servers. ⚙️
-- Runs your code on a high-availability compute infrastructure.
+- Runs your code on a high-availability compute infrastructure. 🌐️
 - It operates and maintains all of the compute resources.
-- Maintains OS and Servers.
+- Maintains OS and 🗄️ Servers.
-- Manages Auto Scaling.
+- Manages Auto Scaling. 📈️
-- Manages Logging and Monitoring via CloudWatch.
+- Manages 🔍️ Logging and Monitoring via CloudWatch.
-- This abstraction allows you to focus on the code for your applications.
-Most AWS services generate events and act as an event source for Lambda.
+- This abstraction allows you to focus on the code for your applications. 📱️ Most AWS services generate events and act as an event source for Lambda.

 - ## Feature
-   1. High Availability
+   1. High Availability 📈️
-   2. Pay for value.
+   2. Pay for value. 💸️
-   3. Flexiable permission model.
+   3. Flexiable permission model.🚆️

 - ## Event Driven Architecture

-   - Events are the primary mechanism to share information across the services.
+   - Events are the 👉️ primary mechanism to share information across the services.
    - Uses events to initiate actions and communication between decoupled services.
    - Event can be change state, user request, or an update.
-   - AWS Lambda is an example of an event-driven architecture.
+   - AWS Lambda is an example of an event-driven architecture. ⛓️

 - `What is Lambda function?`